-- (b) Article 9.5 shall not be interpreted in a manner that would frustrate its purposes. - (c) Article 9.5 shall not be interpreted in a manner that would adversely affect lawful programs, activities, or services which benefit members of protected classes in order to overcome the effects of conditions that result or have resulted in limited participation in, or receipt of benefits from, any program, activity, or service provided by a covered entity; or - (d) Nothing in Article 9.5, this subchapter, and other implementing regulations is intended to prohibit or require actions or practices otherwise allowed or not required under Article 9.5.
+- (b) Article 9.5 shall not be interpreted in a manner that would frustrate its purposes. - (c) Article 9.5 shall not be interpreted in a manner that would adversely affect lawful programs, or activities which benefit members of protected classes in order to overcome the effects of conditions that result or have resulted in limited participation in, or receipt of benefits from, any program or activity provided by a covered entity. - (d) Nothing in Article 9.5, this subchapter, and other implementing regulations is intended to prohibit practices that otherwise are allowed or to require practices that otherwise are not required under Article 9.5.